rust-lang/rfcs/text/0000-safer-transmute.md

 ## Codifying Language Layout Guarantees
 Documentation of Rust's layout guarantees for a type are often spread across countless issues, pull requests, RFCs and various official resources.
 It can be very difficult to get a straight answer.
 When transmutation is involved, users must reason about the *combined* layout properties of the source and destination types.

-This RFC proposes mechanisms that programmers will use to confidently answer such questions—by checking whether the `TransmuteFrom` and `TransmuteInto` traits are implemented.
+This RFC proposes mechanisms that programmers will use to confidently answer such questions—by checking whether the `TransmuteFrom` trait is implemented.

-## Expressing Library Layout Guarantees
-There is no canonical way for crate authors to declare the SemVer layout guarantees of their types.
-Crate authors currently must state their layout guarantees using prose in their documentation.
-In contrast to structural stability (e.g., the declared visibility of fields), layout stability is expressed extra-linguistically.

-This isn't satisfactory: guarantees expressed in prose outside of the Rust programming language are guarantees that cannot be reasoned about *inside* the language.
-Whereas `rustc` can dutifully deny programmers access to private fields, it is unable to prevent programmers from making unfounded expectations of types' in-memory layouts.

-This RFC proposes simple-but-powerful [mechanisms][stability] for declaring layout stability guarantees.

 ## Expressing Layout Requirements
 Similarly, there is no canonical way for crate authors to declare the layout requirements of generic abstractions over types that have certain layout properties.